AviAcharya1/ClassificationPaintings/README.md

 Contributions to this project are welcome.
 Please follow these steps:

-1.Fork the repository
+1. Fork the repository
-2.Create a new branch (git checkout -b feature/AmazingFeature) 3.Make your changes and commit them (git commit -m 'Add some AmazingFeature') 4.Push to the branch (git push origin feature/AmazingFeature) 5.Open a Pull Request
+2. Create a new branch (git checkout -b feature/AmazingFeature)
+3. Make your changes and commit them (git commit -m 'Add some AmazingFeature')
+4. Push to the branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

 ## License